umd-lib/archelon/README.md

 while all other environments will log at the INFO level.
 To change this, set the `RAILS_LOG_LEVEL` environment variable in your `.env` file.

+In the developlment environment, the log will be sent to standard output and the "log/development.log file, as is standard in Rails application,

+In production, set the "RAILS_LOG_TO_STDOUT" environment variable to "true" to send the log to standard out.

 ## Access Restriction

 In general, Archelon requires a CAS login to access the application,